 ◾ Proven port selection strategies

-◾ Pre-negotiated discharge windows
+◾ Pre-negotiated discharge coordination

-◾ Customs and documentary support
+◾ Customs and documentary assistance

 ◾ Moisture-controlled bulk handling

-◾ Real-time vessel tracking and dispatch coordination
+◾ Real-time vessel tracking

 ◾ Rail and road evacuation planning

-Coal quality matters, but so does coal movement.
-A shipment that sits at port is wasted capital.
-With Gsinfotechvis, buyers avoid demurrage traps, skip congestion and keep coal flowing from vessel to furnace without costly interruption.
+Gsinfotechvis, buyers avoid demurrage traps, bypass congestion and keep coal flowing from vessel to furnace without costly interruption.